Michelle is fascinated with tattoo symbolism and art. Her favorite designs include ancient symbols and religious themes.

 - Renewal: This principle is usually represented by a yin yang tattoo that incorporates the sun and moon in each half.
 It is a reminder that after every night, there is a brand new day that allows us to start anew.

 - Harmony: Two different forces can work together.
 The sun and the moon work together to create time, and heat and coldness work together to create warmth.
-The concept of harmony can also be attached to music, and some people like to include musical instruments that compliment each other, like a violin and a piano.
+The concept of harmony can also be attached to music, and some people like to include musical instruments that complement each other, like a violin and a piano.

 Yin Yang Tattoo Ideas